gpozzetti/dummy_user_model/README.md

     * to use a production webserver like nginx, that would proxie request through https/ssl to a Web Server Gateway Interface (WSGI) like gunicorn which then call Flask app code and finally returns the response.
   - include real code documentation using sphinx-doc (docstrings already there :))
   - test server in other environments if necessary, test frontend on different browser than Chrome and Firefox, and on mobile devices if necessary (the stylesheet is responsive I believe)
+  - encode themes as a new table with relationship to user table
 ###

 ### END